 In addition to following current healthcare and governmental guidelines, everyone attending Comic-Con Special Edition will be required to wear an approved face covering regardless of vaccination status.
 Face coverings should completely cover the nose and mouth, fit snugly against the sides of the face, and not have any gaps.
 For more information and requirements on acceptable face coverings, please click here.

-In compliance with California state and local public health guidelines, everyone will be required to provide verification of full vaccination status or proof of a negative Covid-19 test taken within 72 hours of each day of attending the event to enter Comic-Con Special Edition.
+In compliance with California state and local public health guidelines, everyone will be required to provide verification of full vaccination status or proof of a negative COVID-19 test taken on or after Tuesday, November 23, 2021.
+Click here for more information.

 Please note: these policies apply to all attendee groups, including but not limited to exhibitors, guests, staff, press, professionals, volunteers, and cosplayers.